 The Financial Action Task Force (FATF) - the inter-governmental body that sets international standards aimed at preventing global money laundering (ML) and terrorism financing (TF) - has tried to balance the need of limiting the Terrorism Financing (TF) abuse to which NPOs might be exposed, with the need of not disrupting or discouraging legitimate NPO activities.
-Since it adopted the IX Special Recommendations in 2001, the FATF has provided specific requirements concerning the NPO sector to prevent TF abuse, including by requiring countries to undertake domestic reviews to identify the features and types of NPOs that are at risk of being misused for terrorist financing by their activities or characteristics.

-These requirements became more critical in the 2012 revision of the FATF Recommendation, which emphasized the importance of risk assessment and taking a risk-based approach (RBA) to implement the FATF recommendations.
-FATF also noted that when evaluating the effectiveness of AML/CFT systems, assessors need to take into account whether AML/CFT measures were disrupting legitimate activities of Non-Profit Organizations.
-There was a broader change in 2016 when language in the international standard on AML/CFT that NGOs were 'particularly vulnerable' was removed.
-Instead, it was recognized that there is not an "inherent" vulnerability for NGOs to the financing of terrorism.
+Since its adoption of the IX Special Recommendations in 2001, the FATF, has provided specific requirements concerning the NPO sector to prevent TF abuse, including by requiring countries to undertake domestic reviews for the purpose of identifying the features and types of NPOs that are at risk of being misused for terrorist financing by virtue of their activities or characteristics.

-Below is a summary of the findings, with the overriding thread through this cobweb being that the trend that was adopted in Uganda's AML Act to incorporate NPOs-More so NGOs as accounting persons is not an internationally recommended recourse nor a best practice.
-As thus Uganda is advised to revise this.
+These requirements became more critical in the 2012 revision of the FATF Recommendation, which emphasized the importance of risk assessment and of taking a risk-based approach (RBA) in the implementation of the FATF recommendations.
+FATF also noted that when evaluating the effectiveness of AML/CFT systems, assessors need to take into account whether AML/CFT measures were disrupting legitimate activities of nonprofit organisations.
+There was a wider change in 2016 when language in the international standard on AML/CFT that NGOs were 'particularly vulnerable' was removed.
+Instead it was recognized that there is not an "inherent" vulnerability for NGOs to the financing of terrorism.

-This policy paper offers alternatives worth consideration by the FIA.
-These alternatives suggested are in tandem and seek to align Ugandan AML/CFT requirements applicable to the NPO sector with FATF recommendations without compromising the FIA's oversight role on the NPO sector in its quest to counter-terrorism financing and money laundering.
+Below is a summary of these findings, with the overriding thread through this cobweb being that the trend that was adopted in Uganda's AML Act to incorporate NPOs-More so NGOs as accounting persons is not an internationally recommended recourse nor a best practice and as thus Uganda is advised to revise this.
+The offers policy paper alternatives worth consideration by the FIA, some buttressed by the progressive findings from the assessments undertaken by the government of Uganda.
+These alternatives suggested are in tandem and seek to align Ugandan AML/CFT requirements applicable to the NPO sector with FATF recommendations without compromising the need for the oversight of the FIA on the NPO sector in its quest to counter terrorism financing and money laundering.